-Question#2: Do the rules cover the summer vacation?
+Question#2: Does the Code of Conduct cover the summer vacation?
 Response: Yes.
 The rules include the school year and summer months.
 Creditable citizenship is a year round responsibility.

 Question#3: What is the meaning of the phrase: "Next event?"